-- Savlon Advanced Healing Gel can be used to soothe the pain of minor wounds and burns.
+- Savlon Scar Prevention Gel can be used to soothe the pain of minor wounds and burns.
 This hydro-active colloid gel creates optimal healing conditions to support the skin's healing process and helps reduce the likelihood of scarring.

 First aid for cuts

 - Cutting yourself in the kitchen can be easily done if you’re not paying attention.
 First of all, clean the area straight away to remove any debris that could cause infection.

 - Apply pressure to the wound with a clean cloth for at least 5 minutes to stop the bleeding.
 If the bleeding is still severe after 20 minutes of applying pressure, ring 999 or go to A&E.

 - Otherwise, apply an antiseptic cream to prevent infection.
 Savlon Antiseptic Cream can be used to cleanse and protect minor wounds from infection, such as knife cuts.
 Cover the wound with a suitably sized gauze and tape.